fuseraft/kiwi/docs/README.md

 #### Tokenization

-1. The file is registered into the *file registry*.
+The file is registered into the *file registry*.
 1. The file content is stored in the registry.
 2. The registry generates a *file identifier* which links a token to the file.

-2. The file content is tokenized into a *token stream*.
+The file content is tokenized into a *token stream*.
 1. Each token is assigned a *file identifier*, *row*, *column*, *type*, *name*, *text*, and *value*.
    1. The *file identifier*, *row*, and *column* are used for tracing.
-        2. The *type* and *name* are used to categories the token.
+   2. The *type* and *name* are used to categorize the token.
    3. The *text* contains the token text.
    4. The *value* contains the parsed value for string, numeric, or boolean literals.

 #### Token Stream